omoknooni/omoknooni/README.md

 # $ whoami
 📖 Studying for Cloud & Security Engineer
-🔭 Towards for being SRE
+🔭 Towards for being DevOps & SRE
 ☕ Addicted in Caffeine
 🐱 Healing with watching animal